 This checklist is provided to help you take into account factors that must be addressed prior to performing all fumigations.
 It emphasizes safety steps to protect people and property.
 The checklist is general in nature and cannot be expected to apply to all types of fumigation situations.
 It is to be used as a guide to prepare the required Fumigation Management Plan.
-Each item must be considered.
+Each item must be included if it is applicable to the fumigation.
 However, it is understood that each fumigation is different and not all items will be necessary for each fumigation site.